Mnpezz/NanoPayWebStore/README.md

 When adding or modifying products in `main.js`, ensure that you provide all the necessary attributes for each product type.
 This structure allows for flexible product configurations while maintaining consistency across the store.

 ### 2.3.
+Lease Items
+Lease items are products available for short-term rental.
+They have the following unique attributes:

+type: 'lease'
+basePrice: The daily rental price
+minDays: Minimum rental period
+maxDays: Maximum rental period

+Example of a lease item:
+javascriptCopy{
+    id: ++prodIds,
+    type: 'lease',
+    name: "Short-term Rental Item",
+    fullDescription: "Enjoy our premium short-term rental item for your desired period.",
+    basePrice: 0.02, // Price per day
+    minDays: 3,
+    maxDays: 60,
+    images: [
+        'image1.jpg',
+        'image2.jpg'
+    ],
+    exclusive: false, // Can be true for exclusive lease items }

+### 2.4.
 Exclusive Items
 Exclusive items represent products or special offers that are only fully accessible after a payment has been made.
 They have additional handling for unlocking content and displaying it securely.
 The following attributes define an exclusive item:

 id: Unique identifier for the product
-type: Set to 'regular' for these items (exclusive is handled as a boolean flag)
+type: Set to 'regular', 'appointment', or 'lease' type (exclusive is handled as a boolean flag)
 name: The product name
 description: A sample description shown before the product is unlocked
 fullDescription: The full detailed description shown after the product is unlocked